Dresovense/orange3-textable/docs/doc/include_exclude_based_on_pattern.rst

 6. Click the **Send** button or tick the **Send automatically** checkbox.

-7. A segmentation containing the selected segments is then available at the output of :doc:`Select <widgets/select>`; to display or export it, see :doc:`Cookbook: Text output <text_output>`.
+7. A segmentation containing the selected segments is then available at the output of :doc:`Select <select>`; to display or export it, see :doc:`Cookbook: Text output <text_output>`.

 Comment
 -----------

 - In the **Regex** field you can use all the syntax of Python’s regular expression (*cf.* :doc:`Regular expressions <note_regular_expressions>`).
-- The :doc:`Select <widgets/select>` widget emits on a second output connection (not selected by default) a segmentation containing the segments that were *not* selected (see :doc:`Partitioning segmentations using a regex <partitioning_segmentations>` for instructions on how to access this other output segmentation).
+- The :doc:`Select <select>` widget emits on a second output connection (not selected by default) a segmentation containing the segments that were *not* selected (see :doc:`Partitioning segmentations using a regex <partitioning_segmentations>` for instructions on how to access this other output segmentation).

 See also
 ------------

 - :doc:`Advanced Topics: Partitioning segmentations <partitioning_segmentations>`
-- :doc:`Reference: Select widget <widgets/select>`
+- :doc:`Reference: Select widget <select>`
 - :doc:`Cookbook: Text input <text_input>`
 - :doc:`Cookbook: Segment text in smaller units <segment_text>`
 - :doc:`Cookbook: Text output <text_output>`